Spanish–American War: US response

 The eruption of the Cuban revolt, Weyler's measures, and the popular fury these events whipped up proved to be a boon to the newspaper industry in New York City.
 Joseph Pulitzer of the New York World and William Randolph Hearst of the New York Journal recognized the potential for great headlines and stories that would sell copies.
 Both papers denounced Spain but had little influence outside New York.
 American opinion generally saw Spain as a hopelessly backward power that was unable to deal fairly with Cuba.
 American Catholics were divided before the war began but supported it enthusiastically once it started.

 The U.S. had important economic interests that were being harmed by the prolonged conflict and deepening uncertainty about Cuba's future.
 Shipping firms that had relied heavily on trade with Cuba now suffered losses as the conflict continued unresolved.
 These firms pressed Congress and McKinley to seek an end to the revolt.
 Other American business concerns, specifically those who had invested in Cuban sugar, looked to the Spanish to restore order.
 Stability, not war, was the goal of both interests.
 How stability would be achieved would depend largely on the ability of Spain and the U.S. to work out their issues diplomatically.

-Lieutenant Commander Charles Train, in 1894, in his preparatory notes in an outlook of an armed conflict between Spain and the United States, wrote that Cuba was solely dependent on the trade activities that Spain was carrying out and that it would mean Spain would use their "entire forces" to defend it.
+Lieutenant Commander Charles Train, in 1894, in his preparatory notes in an outlook of an armed conflict between Spain and the United States, wrote that Cuba was entirely dependent on the outside world for food supplies, coal, and maritime supplies and that Spain would not be able to resupply a naval expeditionary force locally.